Epicfisher/kobold-api/README.md

 ### Description

-Generates Text from the AI using a given Input Text, and returns the Generated Output Text
+Generates Text from the AI using a given Input Text.
+Calls "controller.GetOutput()" Afterwards to Return the Generated Output Text

 ### Arguments
 | Type   | Name               | Description                           |